 Seniors in the University who have obtained in advance the approval of the dean for Graduate Studies may receive up to 12 credit hours for graduate courses taken in addition to the courses necessary to complete their undergraduate work, provided that such credits are earned within the calendar year prior to receipt of the baccalaureate.
 For procedures, inquire at the Office of Graduate Studies.

-Course work taken prior to receipt of the baccalaureate may not be accepted for transfer to other institutions as graduate work.
+Coursework taken prior to receipt of the baccalaureate may not be accepted for transfer to other institutions as graduate work.

 The Graduate Program

 A graduate program, leading to the master of arts degree, was established in 1975.
 It is designed to prepare the student to translate more effectively to mass audiences the complexities of a rapidly changing society.
-The program offers three graduate specializations:
+The program offers two graduate specializations: